-- For information about creating a state database, see "State Database (Overview)" in Solaris Volume Manager Administration Guide. - For an overview of Solaris Volume Manager and the tasks that Solaris Live Upgrade can provide, see "Creating a Boot Environment With Mirrored File Systems" on page 346. - For in-depth information about complex Solaris Volume Manager configurations that are not allowed when using Solaris Live Upgrade, see "Storage Management Concepts" in Solaris Volume Manager Administration Guide. - 1.
+- For information about creating a state database, see "State Database (Overview)" in Solaris Volume Manager Administration Guide. - For an overview of Solaris Volume Manager and the tasks that Solaris Live Upgrade can provide, see "Creating a Boot Environment With Mirrored File Systems" on page 370. - For in-depth information about complex Solaris Volume Manager configurations that are not allowed when using Solaris Live Upgrade, see "Storage Management Concepts" in Solaris Volume Manager Administration Guide. - 1.
 Log in as superuser. - 2.
-To create the new boot environment, type:
+To create the new boot environment, type: - # lucreate [-A 'BE_description'] \ - -m mountpoint:device[,metadevice]:fs_options [-m...] \ - -n BE_name - -A 'BE_description'

-'''

-lucreate [-A 'BE_description'] \

--m mountpoint:device[,metadevice]:fs_options [-m...] \

--n BE name

-'''